The UK Government is advised each year by the LPC (Low Pay Commission) on the level of the NLW and NMW each year.

 What will the National Living Wage be in 2025?

-In its updated statement the LPC estimates that a NLW increase in April 2025 to £12.10 would be required to maintain the ‘bite’ (the ratio of the NLW to median hourly pay) at two-thirds of median hourly earnings.
+The LPC estimated that a NLW increase in April 2025 should fall into a band ranging from £11.82 to £12.39, with a central estimate of £12.10, to maintain the ‘bite’ (the ratio of the NLW to median hourly pay) at two-thirds of median hourly earnings.

 More from »Ê¼Ò»ªÈË: